Sotheby's International Realty

 Village of Agua Fria

 With deep historic roots and a strong cultural identity, the Village of Agua Fria offers a uniquely authentic Santa Fe living experience.
 This centuries-old community features a mix of traditional adobe homes, larger lots, and semi-rural landscapes that preserve the village’s heritage and sense of place.
 Mature trees, acequias, and longstanding family properties create a rich, storied charm that is hard to find elsewhere within city limits.
 Residents enjoy a peaceful lifestyle while remaining just minutes from shopping, dining, and essential amenities.
-Agua Fria is ideal for homebuyers who appreciate history, privacy, and the cultural richness woven into this historic village.
+Agua Fria is ideal for homebuyers who appreciate history, privacy, and the cultural richness woven into this village.

 A white, rounded adobe fireplace with a black arched firebox door, decorated with three small, carved wooden horse figures.
 The space has wooden blinds and a patterned yellow area rug.